irworkshop/accountability_datacleaning/R_campfin/nh/lobby/docs/nh_lobby_reg_diary.md

 #### Swap

-We can further improve normalization by comparing our normalized value againh\_lob\_reg the *expected* value for that record’s state abbreviation and ZIP code.
+We can further improve normalization by comparing our normalized value against the *expected* value for that record’s state abbreviation and ZIP code.
 If the normalized value is either an abbreviation for or very similar to the expected value, we can confidently swap those two.

 ``` r
 nh_lob_reg <- nh_lob_reg %>%